Tawongaishe/My_To_Do_App/README.md

 ## Prerequisites

 - Python (version 3 or higher)
-- Node (version something)
+- Node (version 3 or higher )
 - All other dependencies are included in the requirements.txt file which we will install

-AN understanding of HTML, CSS, Flask, Python and SQLAlchemy are reccommended.
+An understanding of HTML, CSS, Flask, Python and SQLAlchemy are recommended.

 ## Installation